 What All Do You Need For An Indian Charcuterie?

 The concept is very similar to a cheese or snack board.
-You have to think about how you can incorporate familiar components to make them more inviting – I discovered that masala nuts, spicy chips, dhoklas, samosa, and bhel puri work well.
-Also, adding pieces of naan with a yogurt dip works amazing with the spicy and crunchy stuff.
-Think about your favorite items/ snacks and what your folks like/ dislike, and start to build with it.
+You need to consider how to incorporate familiar components to make them more inviting.
+I found that masala nuts, spicy chips, dhoklas, samosas, and bhel puri work well.
+Additionally, adding pieces of naan with a yogurt dip complements the tangy and crunchy elements remarkably.
+Think about your favorite items/ snacks, and consider what your family likes and dislikes, and start building with them.

 What Is Typically On An Indian Charcuterie Board?